 Carpal Tunnel Claims

-We understand the strain that a carpal tunnel injury can put on your daily life
+A carpal tunnel injury can change your life

 What is carpal tunnel syndrome?

 Carpal tunnel syndrome (CTS) is caused by pressure on the median nerve in the wrist.
 This pressure is caused by swelling from repeated movements.

 CTS causes numbness, pain or weakness in the hands and fingers, and sometimes a burning or tingling feeling.
 It may also cause pain that spreads up your arm, dry skin around your hands or fingers, swelling and skin pigment changes.